Githmi26/SWE40006-Deployment-Task1/README.md

 This repository contains my Pass-level deployment task for SWE40006 Software Deployment and Evolution.

-## Application

-SampleApp is a simple C# console application that displays:

-Deployment Activity 1: Pass Task Completed!

 ## Technologies Used

 - Visual Studio 2026